flightaware/kafkatcl/README.md

 Setting up a consumer with callbacks
 ---

-Create a kafka object, from that use the *create_consumer* method to create a kafka consumer-creating object.
+Create a kafka object, from that use the *consumer_creator* method to create a kafka consumer-creating object.
 From that create a topic consuming object to read messages and invoke it in the callback manner.

 ```
 package require kafka

 set master [::kafka::kafka create #auto]

-set consumer [$master create_consumer #auto]
+set consumer [$master consumer_creator #auto]
 $consumer add_brokers 127.0.0.1

 set topic [$consumer new_topic #auto flightplans.production]